0808 808 4000 Get help now

 Child Support Agency (CSA) and the Child Maintenance Service (CMS)

 If you owe money to the CSA or the CMS, the limitation rules can be complicated.
 From 12 July 2006, there is no time limit within which the CSA or the CMS must apply for a liability order.
-Once they have a liability order, a six year limitation period applies for them to use certain types of enforcement, such as bailiffs.
+Once they have a liability order, a six-year limitation period applies for them to use certain types of enforcement, such as bailiffs.
 There is no time limit for them to use enforcement such as disqualification from driving or imprisonment.

-There are some ways the CSA or the CMS can try and make you pay that do not require them to have a liability order at all.
+There are some ways the CSA or the CMS can try to make you pay that do not require them to have a liability order at all.
 These include taking money from your wages, benefits or bank account.
 Contact us for advice.

 Delays in taking action